TeoooKR/adofai-field-random-number-generator-mod/README.md

-# ADOFAI Field Random Number Generator Mod
+# Field Random Number Generator
 This is a mode that generates random numbers between numbers when you enter the number n~n format in the number field in the editor of the game ADOFAI.

 ## Setup